Erich History, Family Crest & Coats of Arms

 The surname Erich was first found in Oxfordshire, where they held a family seat from very early times.

-Important Dates for the Erich family
+Early History of the Erich family

 This web page shows only a small excerpt of our Erich research.
 Another 63 words (4 lines of text) covering the years 1273, 1519, 1558 and 1st. are included under the topic Early Erich History in all our PDF Extended History products and printed products wherever possible.